KDE/kde-builder/doc/configuration/conf-options-table.md

 repopath: utilities/kcalc
 ```

-If you use `flat` layout, the KCalc source directory will be created in the source-dir in the subfolder, named as a module: `~/kde/src/kcalc`.
+If you use `flat` layout, the KCalc source directory will be created in the source-dir in the subfolder, named as a project: `~/kde/src/kcalc`.

 If you use `invent` layout, the source directory will be created in the source-dir in the subfolders, as seen in the repository path in
 [invent.kde.org](https://invent.kde.org/) (corresponds to the repopath field in metadata): `~/kde/src/utilities/kcalc`.